 The most telltale sign of bed bugs, other than spotting them directly, is red spots on bedding or furniture.
 Since bed bugs eat blood, they may track blood or bites might bleed onto the furniture.
 If you catch a bed bug, you can confirm that it is a bed bug by squishing it against a paper towel to see if it leaves a red mark.
 You should save at least one bed bug if possible as proof of the infestation.

-Call Our National Bed Bug Injury Lawyers for a Free Legal Consultation
+Call Our Bed Bug Injury Lawyers for a Free Legal Consultation

-If you were attacked by bed bugs while staying at a Marriott hotel or brought bed bugs back to your home after a stay at a Marriott, call our national lawyers for bed bugs at a Marriott hotel today.
+If you were attacked by bed bugs while staying at a Marriott hotel or brought bed bugs back to your home after a stay at a Marriott, call our us.
 Our attorneys represent bed bug injury victims and work to get them compensation for the harm they faced because of negligent hotel staff.
-To schedule a free consultation on your case, call Whitney, LLP today at (410) 583-8000.
+To schedule a legal consultation on your case, call Whitney, LLP today at (410) 583-8000.